Respiratory syncytial virus (RSV): Prevention and risks

 RSV is a seasonal viral infection that circulates from the fall to spring months.
 In healthy children and adults, RSV symptoms are similar to those of the common cold.

-Although most children experience RSV by the time they are 2 years old, repeat infections can occur at any age.
-Repeat infections of RSV are generally less severe.
+Although most children have had an RSV infection by the time they are 2 years old, repeat infections can occur at any age.
+Repeat infections of RSV are often less severe.

 Who is most at risk of severe RSV infection